I enjoy cooking because it is fun and this Grilled Romaine BLT Salad With Shrimp is so fun to make!

 Every once in a while, I get inspired to try something different or nontraditional on the grill.

 It’s not like I go out of my to way to try grilling things that aren’t fond of the fire, it’s more of a why-not-throw-it-on-the-grill attitude that inspires me to try new things.

-I had a few heads of crisp romaine lettuce with thoughts of doing a nice, wedge-style salad.
-I cut the romaine in half and I removed the bitter and fairly inedible stem from the bottom before I gave the leaves a good wash.
+To prep them, I cut the romaine in half and I remove the bitter and fairly inedible stem from the bottom before I gave the leaves a good wash.
 Searching the fridge for other salad items, I noticed a few random acts of raw bacon hiding near the crisper and thought they would make a nice addition.
 Finding a spot on the grill where the bacon could roast indirectly, I rendered it down on a cast iron skillet.